binarykore/correlium/README.md

 #### Notice from the Dev -
 * If you want to keep this Project Alive, Consider Donating 🏦✉️✍️
+* We are considering converting the Code using SHC / PS2Exe

 #### Mining Portal -
 * https://graymountain.portal.website.org